coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 037.md

 Saint says that he's dealt with worse, and they mostly don't bother him.
 ## Sulfur
-Sulfur feeds and plays with a cat, and the plots a kidnapping.
+Sulfur feeds and plays with a cat, and then plots a kidnapping.